sendbird/sendbird-syncmanager-ios/README.md

 #### - Channel collection

 Channel is a mutable data where chat is active.
-There are frequent updates on the channel's last message unread message count and also drastic changes in the position of each channe since many apps sort channels by the most recent message.
+There are frequent updates on the channel's last message unread message count and also drastic changes in the position of each channel since many apps sort channels by the most recent message.
 For that reason, `SBSMChannelCollection` depends mostly on server sync.
 Here's the process `SBSMChannelCollection` synchronizes data:

 1. It loads channels from cache and the view shows them.
 2. Then it fetches the most recent channels from Sendbird server and merges with the channels in view.